 If you experience any problems or need help with syslog-ng, visit visit the syslog-ng wiki or the syslog-ng mailing list.

-For news and notifications about the documentation of syslog-ng, visit the BalaBit Documentation Blog.
+For news and notifications about of syslog-ng, visit the syslog-ng Insider Blog.

 This manual page was written by the BalaBit Documentation Team <documentation@balabit.com>.